EmmaTheFemma/StockInvestWeb/src/blog/2022-04-02-citycon-stock-analysis.md

 <br>
 <p>
-    I don’t believe growth is really necessary IF you buy it cheaply enough.
+    I don’t believe growth is really necessary IF you buy it cheaply enough and the company is pretty stable.
 </p>

 <div class="text-centered">